Website icon Xpert.Digital

 Automation solutions in semiconductor and electronics production

-From cost pressure to the competitive advantage: automation as a gamuchanger in chip production
+From cost pressure to competitive advantage: Automation as a game changer in chip production

 Automation solutions in semiconductor and electronics production

-The semiconductor and electronics industry goes through a technological revolution that is powered by advanced automation solutions.
-This development is of crucial importance because the requirements for precision, efficiency and product quality increase steadily while the costs have to be reduced at the same time.
-With the ongoing AI boom and the increasing demand for high-performance semiconductors, automation becomes a strategic imperative for the entire industry.
+The semiconductor and electronics industry is undergoing a technological revolution driven by advanced automation solutions.
+This development is crucial, as the demands for precision, efficiency, and product quality are constantly increasing, while costs must be reduced.
+With the ongoing AI boom and the growing demand for high-performance semiconductors, automation is becoming a strategic imperative for the entire industry.

-The semiconductor industry faces an extraordinary growth year.
-For 2025, market researchers predict growth of over 15 percent, driven by the increasing demand for artificial intelligence and high performance computing.
-The global semiconductor market is to reach a volume of $ 716.7 billion in 2025, which corresponds to an increase of 13.8 percent compared to 2024.
+The semiconductor industry is poised for an exceptional year of growth.
+Market researchers predict growth of over 15 percent for 2025, driven by rising demand for artificial intelligence and high-performance computing.
+The global semiconductor market is expected to reach a volume of US$716.7 billion in 2025, representing an increase of 13.8 percent compared to 2024.

-The planned expansion of the production capacities is particularly noteworthy: 18 new semiconductor factories should start building in 2025, with most of them going into operation between 2026 and 2027.
-These investments underline the central role of automation when coping with increasing demand.
+Particularly noteworthy is the planned expansion of production capacity: 18 new semiconductor fabs are scheduled to begin construction in 2025, with most expected to become operational between 2026 and 2027.
+These investments underscore the central role of automation in meeting increasing demand.

 Technological drivers

-The relevant driver for this development is artificial intelligence.
-Hyperscales invest billions of US dollars in the development of complex AI algorithms, which in particular increases the demand for GPUS and High-Bandwidth Memory (HBM).
-The HBM turnover is expected to increase by 284 percent to $ 12.3 billion in 2024.
+The primary driver of this development is artificial intelligence.
+Hyperscalers are investing billions of US dollars in the development of highly complex AI algorithms, which is drastically increasing demand, particularly for GPUs and high-bandwidth memory (HBM).
+HBM revenue is projected to increase by 284 percent to US$12.3 billion in 2024.

 Wafer handling and robotics

-The precise handling of silicon-wafers is one of the most critical tasks in semiconductor production.
-Modern wafer handling robots must safely transport extremely thin silicon discs with up to 40 micrometers thickness and diameters of 150 to 300 millimeters.
-These high-fragile materials go through up to 1,200 process steps and often have the value of a mid-range car per cassette.
+The precise handling of silicon wafers is one of the most critical tasks in semiconductor manufacturing.
+Modern wafer handling robots must safely transport extremely thin silicon discs up to 40 micrometers thick and with diameters ranging from 150 to 300 millimeters.
+These highly fragile materials undergo up to 1,200 process steps and often have the value of a mid-range car per cassette.

 The robotic solutions for wafer handling are characterized by the following properties: